3rd venue cancels Matt Gaetz, Marjorie Taylor Greene rally

 "We respect free speech and we are capable of holding events,” Lyster said.
 “But it was the lack of advance notice for an event that would attract the attention at the level this one would that has raised issues for our city.”

-Lyster also said city officials had "concerns about the nature of the event and that is does not reflect the city of Anaheim and the values we share.”
+Lyster also said city officials had "concerns about the nature of the event and that it does not reflect the city of Anaheim and the values we share.”

 Two venues in nearby cities previously canceled plans to host the event.